Alan Parsons: Music career

 Although an accomplished vocalist, keyboardist, bassist, guitarist and flautist, Parsons only sang infrequent and incidental parts on his albums, such as the background vocals on "Time".
 While his keyboard playing was very audible on the Alan Parsons Project albums, very few recordings feature his flute.
 He briefly returned to run Abbey Road Studios in its entirety.
 Parsons also continued with his selective production work for other bands.

 Of all his collaborators, guitarist Ian Bairnson worked with Parsons the longest, including Parsons' post-Project albums: Try Anything Once, On Air, The Time Machine and The Secret.

+Chris Thompson joined Alan Parsons' band for his first solo album after the split of The Alan Parsons Project and was also one of the two frontmen on the ensuing tour, which was captured on the album Alan Parsons Live.
+For the U.S. release of this album in 1995 (retitled The Very Best Live), the band added three new studio recordings, recorded in February 1995.
+One of these was "You're the Voice", which marked the first time a version featuring the original songwriter (Thompson) had been released.
+"You're the Voice" was then performed at the World Liberty Concert in May 1995 by The Alan Parsons Band, Chris Thompson, and Metropole Orkest.
+The only official release associated with that concert was a single, featuring a radio edit of the live version of "You're the Voice" (faded out after four minutes).
+The B-side was a live recording of "White Dawn", which was performed by the Metropole Orkest and Gelders Opera and Operetta Gezelschap (GOOG) choir.
+The song was arranged by Andrew Powell and conducted by Dick Bakker.

-In 1998, Parsons became vice president of EMI Studios Group, including the Abbey Road Studios.
+In 1998, Parsons became vice-president of EMI Studios Group, including the Abbey Road Studios.
 He soon left the post, deciding to return to more creative endeavours.
 Parsons remained as a creative consultant and associate producer for the group.

 As well as receiving gold and platinum awards from many nations, Parsons has received thirteen Grammy Award nominations.
-In 2006, he received a nomination for Best Surround Sound Album for A Valid Path.
-In 2019, he finally won his first Grammy Award for Best immersive Audio Album for his remastered 35th anniversary edition of Eye in the Sky.
+In 2006, he was nominated for Best Surround Sound Album for A Valid Path.
+In 2019, he won his first Grammy Award for Best immersive Audio Album for his remastered 35th anniversary edition of Eye in the Sky.

 Beginning in 2001 and extending for four years, Parsons led a Beatles tribute show called A Walk Down Abbey Road featuring performers such as Todd Rundgren, Ann Wilson of Heart, John Entwistle of the Who and Jack Bruce of Cream.
-The show structure included a first set where all musicians assembled to perform each other's hits, and a second set featuring all Beatles songs.
+The show structure included a first set where all the musicians assembled to perform each other's hits, and a second set featuring all Beatles songs.